-St Mary's places a great deal of importance on the need for all pupils to be punctual and to arrive in school on time.
+St. Mary's places a great deal of importance on the need for all students to be punctual and to arrive in school on time.
 It makes for a good start to the school day and does not interrupt the learning and teaching in the classroom.
-Any pupil who arrives late to school must immediately go to their Form Teacher to get registered as late.
-If their Form Teacher is unavailable, the pupil must go to their Year Tutor.
+Any student who arrives late to school must immediately go to Mrs. M. Cunningham to get registered as late.
 This will be recorded as a code L in Lesson Monitor.

-Pupils who come to school late on a regular basis in any one week (without a valid reason) will be given a lunchtime detention by their Form Teacher or Year Tutor.
-If the lateness continues the pupil's Form Teacher or Year Head will contact her parent/guardian to alert them to lateness and if the late coming continues the parent/guardian will be invited for a meeting with the Form Teacher or Year Tutor.
+Students who come to school late on a regular basis in any one week (without a valid reason) will be given a lunchtime detention by their Form Teacher or Year Tutor.
+If the lateness continues the student's Form Teacher or Year Tutor will contact her parent/carer, to alert them to this lateness and if the late coming continues the parent/carer will be invited for a meeting with the Form Teacher or Year Tutor.